Huegoxaga/notes/visualization/unity.md

     - `PhysMaterials` - it contains the physical properties of the game objects
     - `Prefabs` - it stores custom created parent game objects for future use
       - It's like create a custon class that can be inherited or overriden in future use
+      - To create a Prefab, drag a GameObject from the Hierarchy and into the Project window
     - `Scripts` - it contains code that processes user inputs
+    - `Textures` - image files to be applied as the skins of the objects
+    - All asset files comes with a coreesponding `.meta` file in the same real file folder (including each directory itself), it is hidden from the Unity interface and it should be moved or managed together with the actual asset files
 - Inspector window helps modify the object's attributes
 - Console window shows console output from the scripts
 - The play mode is the preview of the game
   - changes made in play mode won't be saved to the project
+  - Step - this lets you step through your game one frame at a time

 ### Shortkeys

+- Hold `ALT` and click the parent object in hierarchy window all child object will be expanded and displayed
 - Scolling or sweeping two fingers forward/backward on touchpad to zoom
   - Optionally, hold `ALT`, then click and drag
 - Hold scolling wheel or hold double clicking on touchpad to rotate view